Tricks to Traverse a 2D Array

 nodes in place, right?

-So, isn't this the same principle as reversing words in a string in place?
+Isn't this similar to the in-place word reversal discussed earlier?
 You just need to reverse the entire list first, then reverse the first n - k

 nodes and the last k